What polling shows about Trump's pivot from immigration to crime

 His campaign released a pair of policy videos in which he pledged to “End Crime and Restore Law and Order” and “the Nightmare of the Homeless, Drug Addicts, and Dangerously Deranged on American Streets" and threatened to “send in federal assets including the National Guard.”

-“Making America Safe Again was a key campaign promise for President Trump – he has long talked about addressing violent crime, especially in our nation’s capital, and ensuring all Americans feel safe in their communities,” said White House spokesperson Abigail Jackson.
+“Making America Safe Again was a key campaign promise for President Trump – he has long talked about addressing violent crime, especially in our nation’s capital, and ensuring all Americans feel safe in their communities,” White House spokesperson Abigail Jackson said.

 ___ Colvin reported from New York.

-Note: This story has been corrected to show the spelling of the pollster’s surname is Ayres, not Ayers.